davisjam/davisjam.github.io/_pages/research.md

     one-on-one mentoring in these areas,
     feedback to help you understand your strengths and weaknesses, and
     resources to help you improve.
-In addition, senior lab members will help transmit these ideals to junior lab members.
+  In addition, senior lab members will be given opportunities to help train more junior lab members.